50 Secrets to Live to 100

 Don't down a bottle of Jägermeister in hopes of a long life ahead.
 But a glass of red wine, by all means.
 "Our research shows that light-to-moderate drinking might have some protective effects against cardiovascular disease," says Bo Xi, MD, associate professor at the Shandong University School of Public Health in China and the lead author of a study published in the Journal of the American College of Cardiology, "while heavy drinking can lead to death.
 A delicate balance exists between the beneficial and detrimental."

-The Remedy Rx: Red wine contains antioxidants, can lower cholesterol, reduces the risk of stroke and increases bone density.
+The Rx: Red wine contains antioxidants, can lower cholesterol, reduces the risk of stroke and increases bone density.
 Enjoy one to two glasses a day if you wish.

 'Meat' Less Often